sm86/libra/language/stdlib/modules/doc/DiemAccount.md

 ## Resource `DiemAccount`

-An <code>address</code> is a Diem Account if it has a published DiemAccount resource.
+An <code>address</code> is a Diem Account iff it has a published DiemAccount resource.

 <pre><code><b>resource</b> <b>struct</b> <a href="DiemAccount.md#0x1_DiemAccount">DiemAccount</a>